oscarrobinson/HuddleCanvas/README.md

 }

 ```

-This creates an explorable canvas with the image you linked to as the background.
+This creates an empty explorable canvas.

-Enable debug is a boolean, inserting true shows a debug box on screen.

-So as an example using the Huddle-Orbiter
+So as an example using the Huddle-Orbiter:

 ```javascript
 var canvas = HuddleCanvas.create("huddle-orbiter.proxemicinteractions.org", 60000, "HuddleName");